udacity/nd013-c1-vision-starter/README.md

 ### Project overview
 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

+### Set up
+This section should contain a brief description of the steps to follow to run the code for this repository.

 ### Dataset
 #### Dataset analysis
 This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts and other visualizations.